Scotland’s Artificial Intelligence Strategy

-This builds upon joint work that the RSE has undertaken with the Scottish Council for Development and Industry (SCDI), ScotlandIS and BT Scotland where we recommended that Scotland should have a national strategy for AI.
-We were therefore delighted when Kate Forbes MSP, Cabinet Secretary for Finance, launched the Scottish Government’s plans for Scotland’s AI strategy at the RSE in September 2019.
+The development of the strategy builds upon the joint work undertaken by RSE, the Scottish Council for Development and Industry (SCDI), ScotlandIS and BT Scotland.
+Ms Kate Forbes MSP, Cabinet Secretary for Finance, launched the Scottish Government’s plans for developing the AI Strategy at the RSE in September 2019.

-Given that national strategies for AI often include similar aims and ambitions, it will be important that Scotland’s strategy is clear on where Scotland can derive first mover advantage in AI.
+This could, for example, be facilitated by the creation of a joint strategic steering group.
+Given that national strategies for AI often include similar aims and ambitions, we would have expected the scoping document to be clearer on where Scotland can potentially derive a first-mover advantage in AI.
 The development of a fair work strategy for new technologies, the application of AI in healthcare given Scotland’s strengths and assets in this area, and putting in place a highly participatory process that enables citizens to engage critically with AI are areas in which Scotland can take an active lead.

 Regulation is under active consideration at the national and international levels but an overarching system of global regulation of AI is unlikely to be implemented soon.
 UK regulation of AI is likely to be heavily influenced by the commitments in the White Paper on Regulation for the Fourth Industrial Revolution and the recently created Regulatory Horizon Council.
 It will be important that Scotland is able to influence regulatory developments at the UK level while also identifying opportunities within this new framework to develop its own approach.
 Scotland’s AI Strategy will need to be sufficiently flexible and nuanced about the opportunities and challenges, including those related to ethics and regulation, associated with different technologies.